Nsix6/requirement-analysis/README.md

     They break down large systems into manageable chunks of functionality, making it easier to design and develop.

 Link to use case diagram ![Booking System Use Case](./alx-booking-uc.png)

+## Acceptance Criteria.

+- Importance of acceptance criterria

+* Improve quality by setting clear expectations.
+* Boost user satisfaction by delivering what was promised.
+* Prevent misunderstandings between teams.